Replacing retainers can be costly. But how much do retainers cost to replace?

 Retainers are dental devices used after braces.
 They help maintain the position of your teeth.
 Retainers are crucial for long-term dental health.
 They ensure your teeth do not shift back to their original places.

 Understanding retainers can help you make informed decisions.
-This guide will explain the purpose and types of retainers.
-Knowing this can help you understand the costs involved in replacing them.
+This guide explains the purpose and types of retainers so the costs make more sense.

 Purpose Of Retainers